flet-dev/website/docs/guides/python/colors.md

 For `ScrollBar` (used in scrollable controls: `Page`, `View`, `Column`, `Row`, `ListView` and `GridView`), `Tabs` and `Text` controls, Flet will check if the [nearest anscestor](/blog/scrolling-controls-and-theming#nested-themes) theme has [ScrollBar Theme](/blog/scrolling-controls-and-theming#scrollbar-theme), [Tabs theme](/blog/scrolling-controls-and-theming#tabs-theming) or [Text theme](/blog/scrolling-controls-and-theming#text-theming) specified.

 :::note
-If you need to change theme for a particular ScrollBar, Text or Tabs control, you can wrap this control in a container and customize `scrollbar_theme`, `text_theme` or `tabs_theme` for this container `theme`.
+If you need to change theme for a particular ScrollBar, Text or Tabs control, you can wrap this control in a Container and customize `scrollbar_theme`, `text_theme` or `tabs_theme` for this Container `theme`.
 :::

 ### Theme level